 I had dinner in Gakugei-daigaku with my lover at an old noodle place under the tracks.
 We then took the train to Shinjuku and on to Mitaka.

 With my lover walking three steps behind we left Mitaka station and followed the Tama River tributary.
 The sky was hanging low; insulating this reality we were in from the outside.
 The energy and life of the station faded behind us.
 The street lamps had a special kind of care given to them.

 The concrete path turned into a dark soil track covered overhead by trees.
 We continued for a long time along the path, which was only wide enough for one person.
 I could hear music and dancing through the trees.
 An orange glow was visible in a clearing ahead.
 We slowly approached the dancing light.
 There was a small carnival of fantastic animal outfits on a stage of water.

 We watched for a few minutes as the animal outfits performed before we continued along the track.

-After a while we came to a small wooden bridge where I threw a five-yen coin into the stream.
+After a while we came to a wooden bridge where I threw a five-yen coin into the stream.

 Further along we came to an empty stand selling Buddhist trinkets for ten yen.

 Finally we came upon a stone bridge.
 I waited for just a moment before I slipped out of my wooden sandals and over the fence in a single movement.
 The high bank led straight down under the bridge.
 The soil was loose; however there were several log steps creating a staircase of sorts.
 The stream was only a few metres wide and moved very slowly.
 I dug my toes into the silt and felt the cold water lap against my legs.
 I held my kimono and waded further in.